Battery Backed SRAM FAQ

 Help With Nintendo 64

-There are several methods that N64 games will use to save data.
-Most games that save to cartridge will simply use EEPROM or FlashRAM, which don't require batteries.
-Check out this list to see if your game needs a battery swap.
+Most N64 games that save to cartridge will use EEPROM or FlashRAM, which don't require batteries.
+Check this list to see if your game uses a battery.

 Most third party N64 games utilize the Controller Pak for saving.
-The controller Pak does have a battery, and it will need to be replaced at some point.
-Better now than later.
+The Controller Pak does have a battery.

 Notes on genesis/Mega Drive

-You can buy replacement batteries for your Genesis carts through this link Console5 is great, buy stuff from them.
+You can buy replacement batteries for your Genesis carts here Console5 is great, buy stuff from them.
 No, they aren't paying me to say this.
 I mean it.

 There's a large list of Genesis games that use battery backed SRAM.